declanvea/amazon-ui/README.md

+## Overview of this project
+This project is an implementation of the tutorial created by Unsure Programmer from YouTube.
+I am looking to continue building my react native skillset and am excited to add my own taste to this project.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).